Light Brown Apple Moth (LBAM)

 The Light Brown Apple Moth (LBAM) is an invasive pest that attacks over 250 agricultural crops (including citrus, grapes, and fruit trees) and 2,000 landscape plants (such as roses, jasmines, and mums).
 Adults are small tan moths (1/3-1/2 inch in length).
 Caterpillars are yellowish green and can often be found within a silk chamber under a rolled leaf edge.

 This pest has the potential to severely damage residential landscapes, orchards, and agricultural crops.
 LBAM caterpillars feed on leaves and new growth, and can damage fruit.
-The spread of this pest throughout the county would be extremely costly to San Diego’s agricultural industry, requiring special handling and increased pesticide applications.
+The spread of this pest throughout the county would be extremely costly to San Diego’s agricultural industry and require special handling and increased pesticide applications.

 LBAM FemaleLBAM Female